nileshtayade2003/chess/README.md

 2. **Automatic Pairing:** The first player to open the site will see the chessboard.
 When a second player opens the site, they will automatically connect to the first player.
 3. **Waiting Queue:** If a third player opens the site, they will be placed in a queue until another player joins.
 4. **Play Chess:** Enjoy the game and test your skills against another real-time opponent.
+5. **New game** If user click on new game button the game will reset

 ## Installation (Local Development)